“Where a philosopher guesses and argues, the mystic lives and looks, and speaks the disconcerting language of first hand-experience.”

 In my work with the Evolutionary Collective we have discovered a kind of collective mysticism or WE-Mysticism.
 The highest wave of evolutionary potential is currently inviting humanity towards a radically new kind of human existence whereby Divine Oneness is the reality we can live from together.

-I will speak in depth about these revelations at the January 1st, 2022 event called LOVE EVOLVES: What’s Love Got To Do With It?
+I speak in depth about these revelations in a talk titled LOVE EVOLVES: What’s Love Got To Do With It?
 Love has everything to do with being a mystic and everything to do with the direction of evolution.
 Mystics never fit into the world.
 They have always been alone, out of step with most of the world.
 I need more time to fully present how those of us who may be more mystical in nature can live “in the world, but not of it” together.
 WE-Mysticism is making it possible to resolve the irreconcilable gaps we have between our personal healing, living in a world that is in chaos and wanting to make a difference.

 In Unity, Patricia